vidushg/dormrate/README.md

 This site shows my experience with Ruby on Rails so far.
 I worked on the frontend, backend, site integration, and I am currently working on image hosting via an AWS S3 bucket.
 This site is testament to my web-development capabilities, and is a project I can proudly talk about.

+Issues:
+--AWS S3 CORS requests fail on Safari
+--ProgressBar renders twice on the form

 ## License

 All source code in the [Ruby on Rails Tutorial](https://www.railstutorial.org/)